syaaryan/syaaryan/README.md

 I’m currently working on ML pipelines and diving deeper into real-world applications of NLP, computer vision, and deep learning.
 As a Break Through Tech ML/AI Fellow, I’ve built 10+ end-to-end models with industry mentorship, turning raw data into insights and performance gains.
 Earlier this year, I led data operations for the first-ever LinkedIn Campus Ambassador Program in the CSU system, where I designed internal tools that screened 300+ applicants and helped activate 1,200+ students on LinkedIn Learning.

 I’m all about driving impact and enabling meaningful outcomes.
 I'm looking for opportunities where I can grow as an ML practitioner and engineer.
+I love caffeine and am always excited to chat! ☕🧋

 ## 🎯Featured Project: [Coming Fall 2025] AI Studio Capstone
 **What I’m Building:** A real-world ML solution (stay tuned!)
 **Tools:** Python, scikit-learn, TensorFlow, pandas, OpenAI API
 **Skills:** Data preprocessing, model tuning, real-time feedback loops, and stakeholder presentation
 📌 *Project link coming soon*

 ## 🛠 Tech Stack
 **Languages:** Python, Java, C, HTML/CSS